denneth9/wth/README.md

 ## Abstract

 A reimplementation of BSDgames' wtf acronym decoder in C#

 Written in about 15 minutes

+For those unfamiliar, the 'wtf' utility takes an acronym as input, such as "WTF", and returns an output attempting to decode the meaning of the input, such as "Where's the food"

+The idea being to use it to decode

 ## Usage